stereocat/cisco_acl_intp/README.md

 #### Usage

-One of application of CiscoAclIntp is in `tools/check_acl.rb`.
+One of application using CiscoAclIntp is in `tools/check_acl.rb`.
 The script works as ACL validator.
 It reads a ACL file, parse it with CiscoAclIntp parser and output parser results.

 In directory `acl_examples`, there are some Cisco IOS ACL sample